Risk Management Policies and Procedures

 ASEH’s business operation risks can be categorized into operational risks, strategic risks, market risks, compliance risks, information security risks, environmental risks, climate risks, financial risks, and other risks associated with business operation.
 To ensure that all risks are kept within an acceptable range, ASEH shall aggregate and establish benchmarks for each risk category to be regularly monitored by respective business units.

-ASEH actively promotes the implementation of risk management mechanisms and reports the status to the Board of Directors on a yearly basis.
-In 2020, the company has completed the following:
+ASEH adopts a rigorous risk management mechanism and reports the progress to the Board of Directors on a yearly basis.
+Our activities in 2022 include the following: